mikieto/data-eng-labs-2025/labs/ch07/CH07_lab_min_spec.md

 **Role**

-* Acts as **Labs Global Snapshot** for Day-0: a compact, and intentionally messy, JSON that summarizes the current lab world.
+* Acts as **Labs Global Snapshot** for Day-0: a compact, and intentionally slightly messy, JSON that summarizes the current lab world.
 * Conceptually an aggregation of **each chapter’s `artifacts/result.json`**, but the exact aggregation logic is left to `snapshot_labs.sh` or manual preparation.

 **Minimum content (Day-0)**

 * `meta`: generation info (who generated this, when, from what source).
-* `chapters`: map of chapter IDs to small summaries (at least CH02/05/07).
+* `chapters`: map of chapter IDs to small summaries (at least CH02/03/04/05/06/07/08/09/10).
 * `boundary`: configuration for allowed targets and environments relevant to CH07.
-* `metrics`: small set of model metrics used by CH07 evaluator (e.g. AUC for current vs candidate model).
+* `metrics`: small set of model metrics used by CH07 evaluator (e.g. AUC for current vs candidate model, thresholds, etc.).

 The exact schema can evolve.
 CH07 evaluator must **fail closed** (reject) when required fields are missing or invalid.